UbiquityRobotics/learn/sim.md

 #### &uarr;[top](https://ubiquityrobotics.github.io/learn/)

-## what follows is a comment and not intended for publication
-<! --
-Although there is enough content to explain the magic command to run things I feel it says a couple brief things then dumps a huge launch file then talks more about the 'meat' of the issue.
-Since we do not supply the workstation some link to how to setup your workstation for this should be supplied.
-I 'think' there is a setup workstation link on learn somewhere but I do not know if it includes all the required gazibo install.

-I'm going to suggest this 'presentation' if we want to show this to real customers:   (sorry but it was hard to follow the doc IMHO)
--- >
 ## Running Magni in Simulation

 The Magni simulator utilizes the full desktop install of ROS Kinetic, plus components of the magni-robot distribution from Ubiquity robotics.